cudoventures/cudos-noded-packager/README.md

 operations are performed as either user `cudos` or as another non-priviledged user and specifically *not* as `root`.
 Doing so would leave files in the `$CUDOS_HOME` area that the user running the daemon (`cudos`) cannot update.

-Please be aware that this code and the repo service is being offered on a "Proof of Concept" basis, although it is now being considered as the production method for the future.

 Please see [License](LICENSE) for the license conditions under which this software is released.